 Charged Attack: Jefailey's kicks are a hold-type, with players needing to hold kick in order to put more distance and speed into the kick.
 When he's in Kick Factor, his kicks are all fully-charged.

 Expy: Of Alex Jebailey◊, organizer of the fighting game tournament Community Effort Orlando and community manager at Iron Galaxy.

-Joke Character: His difficulty is listed as "Dan".
-Even S-Kill is horrified to find that even he can't nerf Jefailey further.
+Joke Character: Pre-release builds of Divekick listed a difficulty of using each character - Jefailey's was listed as "Dan".
+In Jefailey's pre-boss fight cutscene, S-Kill is horrified to find that even he can't nerf Jefailey further.

 Lethal Joke Character: Even with his weaknesses, his drop kick has a unique angle.
 In addition, if his kick is charged up all the way (or he's in Kick Factor), it hits full screen.
 His weakness can also be played to his advantage; the bigger his head gets, the higher his jumps become.

 Mana Drain: The Disqualification special - if an opponent gets hit by the large floating "DISQUALIFIED!", their Kick meter is completely drained to 0.

 Time Stands Still: The Timer Scam special, where Jefailey pulls out his bobblehead and shows it off.
 Inverted in that the move stops all action in the game except the timer, giving the special some use toward the end of a round.